Dartmoor Workshops

 SOITLÂ KERDÂ: Bone Dreamer Covenant

 In the ancient mother tongue SOITLÂ means the mystic, the spirit traveller or the shaman woman, all of whom may also be described as the bone dreamer.
 She is the woman who journeys with night and bear and hag and cave and raven.
 This late autumn workshop is wrapped around an intense initiatory ceremony, a COVENANT created between each participating sister and her own dreaming bones.
 This KERDÂ involves long hours in the roundhouse and in night vigil on the land.
-Previous experience of working with Carolyn and the Weavers’ Trail is essential.
 An undertaking to connect with your Kerdâ sisters during the preparation time and support each other during the BONE DREAMER COVENANT is crucial.
-The preparation is based on the work undertaken during the Soitlâ arc of the Weavers’ Trail and can begin at least 3 months before the workshop weekend.
-This workshop is by invitation only.
-The next Bone Dreamer Covenant weekend will be held in March 2025.
+The preparation is based on the work undertaken during the Soitlâ arc of the Weavers’ Trail and can begin at least 3 months in advance of a workshop.
+There is currently no date planned for the next Soitlâ workshop.